-  Lesley works at group practices in Park Slope and Midtown Manhattan.
-She also writes about mental health and wellness for national and local news outlets including The New York Times‘ Well blog.
+Lesley works at group practices in Midtown Manhattan and Park Slope.
+She writes about mental health and wellness for national and local news outlets including The New York Times‘ Well blog.

-In addition to being an devoted yoga practitioner, Lesley has also taught yoga to children and adults.
+In addition to being a devoted yoga practitioner, Lesley has also taught yoga to children and adults.
 She received her yoga teaching certification from Om Yoga in 2009.

 Lesley serves on the board of The Rosa Vera Fund, a non-profit that provides healthcare to disabled children and their families in Montero, Bolivia.

 An enthusiastic traveler, Lesley has spent time in Nepal, Bhutan, Tibet, Vietnam, Laos, Hong Kong, Ecuador, Argentina, Costa Rica, Mexico and Cuba.
-Her favorite city, after New York, is Mexico City (she has been four times).
+Her favorite city, after Brooklyn, is Mexico City (she has been four times).